-AE Transfer is the script for Autodesk 3ds Max, that allows you to easily export object's parameters to Adobe After Effects.
-You can either export several objects via simple and usable *.jsx script generated by AE Transfer, or copy/paste one object’s parameters via Windows clipboard.
+AE Transfer is the script for Autodesk 3ds Max, that allows to easily export Cameras, Lights and standard Plane objects to Adobe After Effects.
+It also exports the Position, Rotation and Scale properties of all other 3ds Max objects and groups and recreates them as Null object layers in After Effects.
+You can either select several objects and export their data via simple and usable *.jsx script generated by AE Transfer, or copy/paste one object's parameters via Windows clipboard.

-When copying to clipboard you can choose what parameters should be copied.
-When importing objects in After Effects via *.jsx, some useful settings will help you to recreate 3D scene according to all your preferences.
+When copying to clipboard you can choose which parameters should be copied.
+When importing objects in After Effects via *.jsx, there are some useful settings which helps you to specify composition and the type of 3D-layers.

 Objects can be still, animated or linked to other animated objects.

-Since version 1.5 the parameters of all object types are allowed for export.
-Generally it is Position, Scale and Rotation, but some object types like Camera, Light and Planes have their own special parameters.
-When an object group is adding to the list the only head object (Dummy) will be added, but if you exclude the head object from selection, all selected objects will be added.
+When a group of objects is adding to the list the only head object (Dummy) will be added, but if you exclude the head object from selection, all selected objects will be added.
 When exporting a Plane objects in «Export all» mode, layers of the appropriate size will be created in After Effects.

 Since version 1.7 you can specify your preferences for permanent use.
 All these preferences will be always apply when you run AE Transfer for the first time in a new scene or when run *.jsx script in After Effects.